Robert of Jumièges: Artistic patronage

-In notable contrast to his successor Stigand, Robert does not figure among the important benefactors to English churches, but we know of some transfers to Jumièges of important English church treasures, the first trickle of what was to become a flood of treasure taken to Normandy after the Conquest.
+In notable contrast to his successor, Stigand, Robert does not figure among the important benefactors to English churches, (Note: Dodwell Anglo-Saxon Art mentions many of these, but not Robert.) but we know of some transfers to Jumièges of important English church treasures, the first trickle of what was to become a flood of treasure taken to Normandy after the Conquest.
 These included the relic of the head of Saint Valentine only recently given to the monks of Winchester Cathedral by Emma of Normandy.
 Though the Winchester head remained in place, another one appeared at Jumièges; he "must have clandestinely removed the head, or at least the greater part of it, and left his monks to venerate the empty or nearly empty capsa".
 Two of the four most important surviving late Anglo-Saxon illuminated manuscripts went the same way, (Note: The other two being the Benedictional of St Aethelwold and the Harley Psalter, according to D. H. Turner.) thus probably preventing their destruction in a series of fires that devastated the major English libraries.
 One is the so-called Missal of Robert of Jumièges, actually a sacramentary with thirteen surviving full-page miniatures, which bears an inscription apparently in Robert's own hand recording its donation to Jumièges when he was Bishop of London, and the other the so-called Benedictional of Archbishop Robert, actually a pontifical with three remaining full-page miniatures and other decoration (respectively Rouen, Bibliothèque Municipale, Manuscripts Y.6 and Y.7).
 The latter may well have been commissioned by Æthelgar, Robert's predecessor as archbishop in 988–90, although it is possible the "Archbishop Robert" of the traditional name is Emma's brother Robert, Archbishop of Rouen from 990 to 1037.
 (Note: The inscription naming it as a gift of "Archbishop Robert" dates from the 17th century and is not clear which Archbishop Robert is being referred to.)
 These masterpieces of the Winchester style were the most elaborately decorated Anglo-Saxon manuscripts known to have reached Normandy, either before or after the Conquest, and influenced the much less-developed local style, though this remained very largely restricted to initials.